 Some landscaping ideas that went viral online in the last few years are:

 In Arizona, social media has also shaped the landscaping preferences of many residents.
 So the online perspectives are not far off from the real-life local ones, particularly when it comes to the 2024 landscaping trends.

 The COVID-19 pandemic made people want to expand their living spaces, thus the surge in professional and DIY outdoor projects.
 Hardscape structures like outdoor kitchens and decks provided homes with more room for entertainment.
 Even if the public health situation is now improving, these upgrades aren’t expected to lose popularity soon—they’re just too enticing not to have.

-Desert daytime temperatures can reach scorching levels, and the changing Arizona climate doesn't make things better.
+Phoenix’s climate inspires people from various parts of the US to move or build a winter retreat here.
+However, desert daytime temperatures can reach scorching levels, and the changing Arizona climate doesn’t make things better.
 What does, however, is building a backyard shade structure like a ramada or pergola or planting native trees.
 The demand for overhead hardscape elements is expected to continue in the area, more out of necessity than sheer novelty.

 Construction material costs continue to rise because the supply barely meets the demand.
 The pandemic made things worse by disrupting distribution chains.
 Adapting to these conditions means backyard landscape designs must be sustainable and practical without compromising aesthetic quality.
-So when you think about it, material price and shortage also justify the current popularity of minimalism and low-maintenance structures.
+So, when you think about it, material price and shortage also justify the current popularity of minimalism and low-maintenance structures.